PowerDNS/pdns/docs/markdown/authoritative/upgrading.md

 create index recordorder on records (domain_id, ordername);
 ```

-You can test the BINARY change with the new and experimental 'pdnssec test-schema' command.
+You can test the BINARY change with the new and experimental 'pdnsutil test-schema' command.
 For PostgreSQL, there are no real schema changes, but our indexes turned out to be inefficient, especially given the changed ordername queries in 3.2.
 Changes:

 ```
 drop index orderindex;